questions to ask before marriage

 This is a very important question to ask before marriage.
 Your partner might just believe in quiet and intimate celebrations and you might believe that it has to be a big thing.

-Also how important is it to involve the family in the celebration?
-For instance it’s your partner’s birthday and they cannot imagine not including their parents in the celebrations but you want to do it at a weekend getaway in a resort.
+Also, how important is it to involve the family in your celebrations?
+For instance, it’s your partner’s birthday and they cannot imagine not including their parents in the celebrations but you want to do it at a weekend getaway in a resort.

 21. How do you want to maintain the balance on social media?

-In the modern world this is a vital question to ask.
+So you’re getting married and you are both active on Instagram, Facebook and Twitter.
+Thus, in the modern world this is a vital question to ask.
+This might seem like one of those funny questions to ask before marriage but they’re not.
 You could be great at couple poses and posting on social media might be a regular thing for you, but would you want to keep doing that post marriage?

 Sometimes it’s important to maintain a balance between the private and the public domain.
-Your partner might not want to share every det about your marriage on social media so you need to have that very important chat.
+Your partner might not want to share every detail about your marriage on social media so you need to have that very important chat.
+And what about public display of affection on social media?
+Does it work for you both or does one of you cringes at it?

 22. Does anyone in your family suffer from any medical condition?

 This is one of the most important questions to ask before marriage.
-Because some diseases are heriditary and you could pass it on to your children genetically.
+Because some diseases are hereditary and could be passed on to your children genetically.
+Such get-to-know your fiance questions man needs to know before marriage because you will now be a family together.

-For instance metal health issues, certain skin conditions and genetical problems can affect the next generation.
-You also need to know if your partner has any health issues that needs long-term management.
-Some diseases and medications affect fertility.
+For instance, genetic problems such as mental health problems, certain skin conditions, and even serious ailments can affect the next generation.
+You also need to know if your partner has any health issues that need long-term management.
+Some diseases and medications can affect fertility.

 Some diseases start small but can prove to be debilitating in old age.
-You need to know how you are expected to be caregiver to your partner in future.
+You need to know how you are expected to be a caregiver to your partner in the future.

 Related Reading: 51 Deep Relationship Questions To Ask For A Better Love Life